digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

     - Incorrect Instance Networking
     - OS Kernel Issues

-- Use autorecovery if failed. (only works with EBS not Instance store volumes)
+- Use auto recovery if failed. (only works with EBS not Instance store volumes)
 - remember disableApiTermination